whitelez/15618_project/README.md

 This is the code base of the 15418/15618 final project : CuGB Cuda based Gradient Boosting Decision Tree

-Code: In Demo folder, Gradient_boosting.cpp contains our sequential implementation of gradient boosting tree. cuda_main.cu contains our cuda parallel implementation of gradient boosting tree.
+Code: In Demo folder, Gradient_boosting.cpp contains our sequential implementation of gradient boosting tree. cuda_main.cu contains our cuda parallel implementation of gradient boosting tree. doublingData.cpp is for creating a helper tool for expanding dataset to meet performance testing requirement

 Usage: